my1396/R-Notes/docs/0605-ggplot.md

     -   `waiver()` for the default breaks computed by the [transformation object](https://scales.r-lib.org/reference/trans_new.html)
     -   A numeric vector of positions.
 Note that the vector will be cut off if the range exceeds the data coverage.
     -   A function that takes the limits as input and returns breaks as output (e.g., a function returned by `scales::extended_breaks()`).
 Also accepts rlang [lambda](https://rlang.r-lib.org/reference/as_function.html) function notation.
+- <span class="env-green">`expand`</span> add some padding around the data to ensure that they are placed some distance away from the axes.

+  `expand = expansion(mult = c(0.1, 0.1))` adds 10% padding on both sides of the axis.
+The defaults are to expand the scale by 5% on each side for continuous variables, and by 0.6 units on each side for discrete variables.

 Other position scales: `scale_x_binned()`, `scale_x_date()`, `scale_x_discrete()`.